Jon Ossoff: Political positions

 According to The New Yorker in 2017, Ossoff has "progressive positions on women's issues and health care" and "moderate stances on jobs and security".
-Matthew Yglesias of Vox called his 2017 run for office an "Obama-style campaign", placing himself in the middle between progressive and conservative members within the Democratic Party.
+Matthew Yglesias of Vox called his 2017 run for office an "Obama-style campaign."
 According to The Washington Post, the 2017 Ossoff campaign opted not to turn the special election into a referendum on Trump's alleged scandals, but to focus on "policy decisions by the president and congressional Republicans".
 The Atlanta Journal-Constitution wrote that he "often tried to avoid nationalizing that campaign over fears of losing moderate voters".
 The New York Times observed that his 2017 campaign distanced itself from the national Democratic Party.

 In 2020, The Atlanta Journal-Constitution wrote that Ossoff was "more unapologetic about embracing liberal policy ideas than his Democratic predecessors during past statewide races.
 And where he once hesitated to hit Trump directly, he now pulls no punches as he seeks to tie Perdue to his White House ally."

+In 2023, the Lugar Center ranked Ossoff in the top third of senators for bipartisanship, placing at number 33.
+The Associated Press in 2025 wrote that "There's the Jon Ossoff who built his political career around criticizing Donald Trump.
+There's also the Ossoff who works with Republicans, advancing the interests of Georgia's farmers and military bases."

 Abortion

 Ossoff supports abortion rights.
 He pledged to support only those judges who would uphold Roe v.
 Wade, and he supports Planned Parenthood.
 In response to the June 2022 overturning of Roe v.
-Wade, Ossoff stated that the Supreme Court "stripped American women of autonomy over their most personal health care decisions."
+Wade, Ossoff stated that the U.S. Supreme Court "stripped American women of autonomy over their most personal health care decisions."